int128/helm-github-pages/README.md

 ### 1. Create a GitHub repository

-Your repository should have the following directories:
+Create a repository with the following structure:

 - Your Repository
   - `.circleci/`